yaqwsx/bcthesis/results.md

 We examined results of each category independently, to see effects of caching on different type of input programs.
-For summary results of our measurements\footnote{Full measurements can be found in the electronic appendix of this thesis}, follow \autoref{tab:summary}.
+For summary results of our measurements\footnote{Full measurements can be found in the electronic archive submitted with this thesis}, follow \autoref{tab:summary}.
 We looked at verification time and number of queries to an \smt solver.
 Short evaluation of results for each category is provided below:

 \paragraph{bitvector} There are many simple benchmarks in this set, that contain only the necessary constructions to produce a bug in bit-vector manipulation.